top of page

 Suggested Actionable Steps:

 For parents, this necessitates guiding their PSLE-bound children to set realistic goals and systematically pace their preparation across subjects.
-Creating a simple progress chart can be an effective tool for visualizing and achieving targeted PSLE scores.
+Creating a simple progress chart can be an effective tool for visualising and achieving targeted PSLE scores.

 Reviewing each goal by crossing out reached milestones can help boost his/ her morale and make concrete action plans for the next target to aim for and work on.
-This nurtures the spirit of excellence and focussed discipline in a child.
+This nurtures the spirit of excellence and focused discipline in a child.
 Celebrating little victories is as crucial as reflecting on blind spots or working on persistent errors and weaknesses.

 2) ‘Bs’-ness, no longer as us ual…